Vegz78/McAirpos/README.md

 From _/_: ```sudo chown -R pi /sd&&sudo chgrp -R pi /sd&&sudo chmod -R 755 /sd```
 4. Copy the _contents_ of the file _./McAirpos/EmulationStation/es_systems.cfg_MakeCode_ into the end of the file _/etc/emulationstation/es_systems.cfg_.
 Make sure not to delete the _</systemList>_ tag at the end of the file.
 5. Copy the folder _./McAirpos/EmulationStation/makecode_ with all its contens into _/etc/emulationstation/themes/carbon/_.
-6. Make a _makecode_ games folder under _/home/pi/RetroPie/roms/_ and [fill it up with native MakeCode Argade games](https://vegz78.github.io/McAirpos).
+6. Make a _makecode_ games folder under _/home/pi/RetroPie/roms/_ and [fill it up with native MakeCode Arcade games](https://vegz78.github.io/McAirpos).

 ## Usage
 - Fire up EmulationStation and navigate to your MakeCode Arcade games menu and select the game to play, or